-Notice that the Ed25519 keys are much smaller in size than a 2048 bit RSA public key that would normally be used for DKIM.
-An Ed25519 key is only 256 bits in size, yet its cryptographic strength is comparable to a 4096 bit RSA key.
+Notice that the Ed25519 keys are much smaller than a 2048-bit RSA public key that would normally be used for DKIM.
+An Ed25519 key is only 256 bits in size, yet its cryptographic strength is comparable to a 4096-bit RSA key.

 A DKIM TXT resource record with Ed25519 keys differs from the regular RSA DKIM record as follows:

 k (key algorithm) property must be set to

 p (public key) property must only contain the BASE64 encoded key, not the entire ASN.1 structure that OpenSSL created.

 With RSA, the

 p value of the DKIM DNS record is expected to contain an ASN.1 structure with the RSA public key.